-You are required to configure the Domain, Interfaces, and Routing components; BIND Resolver and Time Zone are optional.
+You are required to configure the Domain, Interfaces, and Routing services; BIND Resolver and Time Zone are optional.

-Note Use the Interfaces menu (option 2) to set up an interface under control of the DHCP client.
+Use the Interfaces menu (option 2) to set up an interface under control of the DHCP client.
 If you mark a DHCP client interface as primary, you might not need to set up the other Core Environment components.
 Ask your network manager whether these components are configured by DHCP.
 For more information, see the DHCP client documentation.

-Compaq TCP/IP Services for OpenVMS Core Environment Configuration Menu Configuration options:
+HP TCP/IP Services for OpenVMS Core Environment Configuration Menu Configuration options:

-- 1 Domain

-- 2 Interfaces

-- 3 Routing

-- 4 BIND Resolver

-- 5 Time Zone

-- A Configure options 1 5

-- [E] Exit menu
+1 - Domain 2 - Interfaces 3 - Routing 4 - BIND Resolver 5 - Time Zone A - Configure options 1 - 5 [E] - Exit menu